-USU National Center for Disaster Medicine & Public Health to Lead International Humanitarian Relief Course
+USU National Center for Disaster Medicine & Public Health to Lead International Humanitarian Relief Workshop

-The National Center for Disaster Medicine and Public Health to lead the long-running international Health Emergencies in Large Populations Course
+The National Center for Disaster Medicine and Public Health to lead the long-running international Health Emergencies in Large Populations Workshop

 Six people in disucssion sit at a large table